catheiwu/TaskPro/README.md

- > As you complete each section you **must** remove the prompt text.
-Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
- > Prompt text is any lines beginning with "\>"
- > Replace anything between \<...\> with your project specifics and remove angle brackets.
-For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
-# TASK MANAGER TEMPORARY NAME
- > Your author list below should include links to all members GitHub (remove existing author).
+ # TaskPro

  > Authors: [Faris Mohammady](https://github.com/faris-mohammady),
  >          [Banff Jiang](http://github.com/banffjiang),
  >          [Cathy Wu](http://github.com/catheiwu),
  >          [Xiaopei Wang](http://gitHub.com/seanxpw)

- > You will be forming a group of **FOUR** students and working on an interesting project.
-The project has 4 phases, each one with specific requirements.
-A list of proposed project ideas that have been successful in previous quarters is listed in the project specifications document on Canvas.
-You can select an idea from the list and start thinking about the features you will implement.
-If you want to propose your own original idea, you will have to contact your instructor to discuss the project and obtain written permission before you submit your project proposal (Phase 1).
-The project work should be divided almost equally among team members.
-You can of course help each other, but it needs to be clear who will be responsible for which features.
-Additionally, you are expected to follow Scrum patterns, specifically the use of a Scrum (Project) board, Sprints, and Scrum meetings.

- > ## Expectations
- > * The backend of your project should be implemented in C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.
- > * **Each member of the group must actively participate in the Github Project board, writing unit tests, and reviewing commited code.**
-> * All project phases are to be submitted to this GitHub repository.
-You should modify this README file to reflect the different phases of the project.
-In addition, you should regularly hold sprint meetings with your group.
-You will need to hold two to three scrum/check-in meetings with your lab TA/reader at different times in addition to the final demo.

 ## Project Description
  > * As a university student or student in general, it is extremely important to schedule your upcoming assignments and events well, as it can be stressful when not planned properly.
 Having a tool that organizes your tasks cleanly minimizes stress levels and allows students to appropriately focus on what's ahead of them.

  > * We plan to entirely code this project in C++.
 We will use VSCode to code, and GitHub to collaborate with our team and keep track of what each person is doing.
  > * The user of our tool will input a list of tasks that they want to keep track of.
 The output will be their lists of tasks they have to do and the date they have to complete them.
  > * In this application, users can create separate lists with different subtasks in them.
-For example, a user can create a list called "Study for midterm" and the subtasks can be "Do study guide, review lecture notes, review past assignments."
+For example, a user can create a task list to study for an upcoming midterm and have the subtasks be to complete study guide, review lecture notes, and review past assignments.
 Additionally, the tasks are labeled with the date they were created, and a date to complete them by.
  > * Implement features where users can easily delete and add their custom tasks
  > * Implement a sort feature by highest priority (closest due date)